areenaarora/city-employees-salaries/README.md

-*This project is a work in progress and is only in its initial stages*
+*This project is a work in progress*
 # What can data tell us about city employees' payroll

 ## Goal